aamir-mustafa/Transformation-CR/README.md

 The downloaded test dataset lies in ``dataset/BSD500/images/test``

-A snapshot of the model after every epoch with filename model_epoch_<epoch_number>.pth

 ## Example Usage:

 ### Training

-`python train_tcr.py --upscale_factor 3 --batchSize 4 --testBatchSize 100 --nEpochs 30 --lr 0.001`
+`python train_tcr.py --upscale_factor 3 --batchSize 4 --testBatchSize 100 --nEpochs 500 --lr 0.001`

 * The trained checkpoints will be saved in ``models/TCR`` folder.
 * Output Super-Resolved Images will be saved in ``output/TCR`` folder.

 ### Other Methods

-`python train.py` Training using Full Supervision.
+`python train.py` Training using baseline model.

 `python train_augmentaion.py` Training using our transformations as Data Augmentation.